rjfarmer/gfort2py/README.md

 pip install --user gfort2py
 ````

+## Why us this over other fortran to python translations?

+gfort2py use gfortran .mod files to translate your fortran code's ABI to python
+compatible types using python's ctype library.
+The advantage here is that it can
+(in principle) handle anything the compiler can compile. gfort2py is almost entirely
+python and there are no changes needed to your fortran source code (some changes in the build
+process may be needed, as gfort2py needs your code compiled as a shared library).
+Disadvantage
+means we are tied to gfortran and can't support other compilers and may break when
+gfortran updates its .mod file format, though this happens rarely.

 ## Using
 ### Fortran side
-Compile code with -fPIC and -shared as options, then link togthter as a shared lib at the end
+Compile code with -fPIC and -shared as options, then link togethter as a shared lib at the end

 ````bash
 gfortran -fPIC -shared -c file.f90